Changes to bus services

 Contact Number: 01763 245228 (telephone, fax & SMS text number)

 Visit the Royston transport website for more information

 Offers a community car scheme for medical and social purposes to villages in the south west of South Cambridgeshire district.
 Also offers wheelchair accessible transport using their MPV vehicle, or a 16 seater minibus for groups or clubs.

 There are so many of these across the district that it would be impossible to list them all separately.
 They are run by local volunteers who sign up to the County Council's safety and operational guidelines and offer people transport using their own cars.
 A small fee is paid by the passenger towards costs.
-For further information about these schemes, either download the South Cambs Transport Directory 2017, or contact Care Network Cambridgeshire for further information through their South Cambridgeshire Development Officer on 01954 211 919.
+For further information about these schemes, either download the South Cambridgeshire Transport Directory 2021, [PDF, 4MB] or contact Care Network Cambridgeshire for further information through their South Cambridgeshire Development Officer on 01954 211 919.